zer0cache/matic-docs/docs/develop/ethereum-polygon/plasma/erc20.md

 ### process.env

-Create a new file in root directory name it process.env
+Create a new file in the root directory named `process.env`, with the following content:

 ```bash
 USER1_FROM =